Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 Potentially Dangerous Ingredients

-Some Soul Drops supplements contain ingredients shown in medical studies to be toxic or otherwise harmful to human health, or have lacking safety data.
+Some Soul Drops supplements contain ingredients shown in clinical studies to be toxic or otherwise harmful to human health, or have lacking safety data.

-Wild rue is included in the "Cosmos" supplement, and a medical review published in the Pharmacognosy journal documented "many reports of intoxications" following ingestions of some parts of this plant.
+Wild rue is included in the "Cosmos" supplement, and a medical review published in the Pharmacognosy journal documented "many reports of intoxications" following ingestion of some parts of this plant.

 Boa vine is another ingredient that we can't find any safety studies on (even animal studies), and Soul Drops publishes no data proving it's safe.